urql-graphql/urql/docs/concepts/core-package.md

 ## Background

-The ["Philosophy"](./philosophy.md) page explains how `urql` solves some of problems encountered when different aspects of having a GraphQL client handle declarative querying and being a central point of extensibiliy.
+The ["Philosophy"](./philosophy.md) page explains how `urql` solves some of problems encountered when different aspects of having a GraphQL client handle declarative querying and being a central point of extensibility.

 By extension there are three parts of `urql` you'll come in contact with when you add it to your
 app: